jaronbarends/language-buddy/docs/decisions.md

 `readyForSendingUserReply` with an empty transcript would otherwise let the user hit "Send" and post an empty message.
 **Status:** Done — implemented in `chatReducer.ts`, `SpeechToText.tsx`, `ChatClient.tsx`.

+### STT display switched to live interim transcript

+**Date:** 2026-07-29
+**Decision:** `SpeechToText.tsx` sets `recognition.interimResults = true` (previously `false`).
+`handleResult` no longer accumulates only `isFinal` results into a `speechResultsRef` array joined with spaces (`addSpeechResult`/`createFullTranscript`, now removed); instead, on every `onresult` event it joins *all* current results (interim + final) into one string and stores it in a `liveTranscriptRef`/`liveTranscript` state pair. `handleEnd` reads `liveTranscriptRef.current` directly (falling back to `MockSTT` when empty, unchanged from the 2026-07-29 STT-integration decision above). `SpeechResults.tsx` renders `liveTranscript` as it updates, with a "Listening…" placeholder shown only while `phase.status === 'listening'` and the transcript is still empty, and a "…" typing indicator once text has appeared.
+**Rationale:** Works around a Safari-on-iOS bug found while dev-testing the STT flow: if `onresult` had already fired at least once, it would not fire again after `recognition.stop()` was called, silently dropping the last (final) result.
+Setting `interimResults = true` and continuously rebuilding `liveTranscript` from every `onresult` event means the last spoken segment is already captured in state by the time `onend` fires, regardless of whether a final `onresult` for it ever arrives.
+Showing the transcript live as a side effect is a secondary benefit, not the driving reason (commits `ee35bfe`, `5471717`, same day as the initial STT integration).
+**Status:** Done.
+Does not reverse the 2026-07-19 "no transcript review/edit step" decision — the transcript is still display-only and sent unedited; this only changes *when* text appears (live vs. only after `onend`), not whether the user can edit it.

+### Dev config: allow ngrok origin for the Next.js dev server

+**Date:** 2026-07-29
+**Decision:** `next.config.ts` sets `allowedDevOrigins: ['*.ngrok-free.app']`.
+**Rationale:** Next.js 15's dev server blocks cross-origin requests by default; this allowlists requests tunneled through ngrok, needed to reach the local dev server from a device other than the machine running it (commit `f662a2f`, same day as the STT work this enables testing).
+**Status:** Done.